priyeshbhaskar/computervisionCv2/README.md

 1. Install all the requirements to run Flask based web server pip3 install -r requirements.txt

-2. Download weights file the drive link and place it in yolo-stanfordcar-data
+2. Download weights file the drive link (https://drive.google.com/file/d/1P3m57eoAopdSGX09TqGmhAtKxw7igUW3/view?usp=sharing) and place it in yolo-stanfordcar-data folder
-   (As weights file in 240 mb github is not alllowing to host it)
+   (As weights file in 240 mb github is not allowing to host it)

 3. Start the Flask web server by running python3 detect-flask.py